-- Do not tell your colleagues about your plans to leave before you disclose it to your manager, resign in-person, and give at least two weeks’ notice and among the top tips for leaving your job without burning bridges.
+Learning how to quit your job without burning bridges is essential to maintain a professional reputation and to keep the doors open for future opportunities.
+When you quit, it’s important to not tell your colleagues about your plans to leave before you disclose it to your manager, to resign in person, and to give at least two weeks’ notice to avoid burning bridges.

-For some, leaving a job means a new beginning, a new promise for a more fulfilling career and perhaps, life balance.
-For others, leaving a job may mark an unfortunate circumstance or even retirement.
+For some, leaving a job means a new beginning, a new promise for a more fulfilling career, and perhaps, life balance.
+Leaving a job may mark an unfortunate circumstance or even retirement for others.

 Leaving a job is a standard part of the working world.
 But just because quitting is normal, it’s still easy to be misinterpreted during the resignation process.
 In addition, news can travel fast in professional networks, such as LinkedIn, and leaving in the wrong way can reflect poorly on your reputation at your new job.
 In the end, you don’t want to burn any bridges, so resigning with grace is crucial for maintaining the health of your professional relationships and, ultimately, making your next career move.

-Below are a handful of tips to consider when leaving your job without burning bridges.
-For more on creating a rich professional network, check out our recent LinkedIn tips.
+Below are a few tips to consider when leaving your job without burning bridges.

 1. Tell Your Boss In-Person, Not Your Colleagues

-Also, clearing up terms with your boss, explicitly telling him that you’ve enjoyed working with him, as well as the reasons you’re leaving, is an obligation, unlike telling everyone in your circle.
+Also, clearing up terms with your boss, explicitly telling him that you’ve enjoyed working with him and the reasons you’re leaving, is an obligation, unlike telling everyone in your circle.

 Clifford Chi suggests sending a quick email that states you’d like to discuss your future to eliminate the element of surprise.